adrianfaciu/adrianfaciu.dev/content/pages/photos.md

 ---
-title: "Photos"
+title: 'Photos'
-template: "page"
+template: 'page'
 ---

 One of my hobbies is taking photos of the landscape around me.
 You can see some of them here.
-For more of them, you can check out my profile on Instagram.
+For more of them, you can check [my profile on Instagram](https://www.instagram.com/adrian.faciu/).